handlecommerce/liquex/README.md

 The simple cache is by definition quite simple.
 To use a more complete caching system, such as [Cachex](https://github.com/whitfin/cachex), you can create a module that implements the `Liquex.Cache` behaviour.

-The cache system is very early on.
-It is expected that it will also be used to memoize some of the variables within your context.

 ## Custom filters